Geschreven door Shakila - 8 Minuten leestijd

 Your reach is bigger than you know, because of your network.
 Stoddard points out: “It’s so vital to building your network . . . even if you’re in a job and you’re not looking for a new opportunity, it’s good to keep getting out there.”
 Networking is part of passive job-seeking that you can build continually.

 Clark adds: “Having a strong network can speed up your job search more than any other single factor, but it only works if you build relationships instead of taking a transactional approach.
 Networking is most effective when you treat it as an ongoing process, not an activity for when you need immediate assistance.
-Many job seekers tell me that they’re not getting responses to their networking messages, and it’s almost always because they haven’t built relationships until the moment they have a big favor to ask.”
+Many job seekers tell me that they’re not getting responses to their networking messages, and it’s almost always because they haven’t built relationships until the moment they have a big favour to ask.”

-Your network is helpful when you’re job seeking, but it’s valuable for a host of other reasons too.
+Your network is helpful when you’re job-seeking, but it’s valuable for a host of other reasons too.
 It gives you the chance to learn about what other professionals are thinking, reading, and navigating.
-Clark recommends: “So instead of only asking for favors, try to help others, too.
+Clark recommends: “So instead of only asking for favours, try to help others, too.
 Facilitate connections between people in your network who would benefit from knowing each other.
 Keep in touch with each person in your network by talking at least a few times per year.
 If you build relationships on an ongoing basis, your network will be far more likely to respond when you do need help.”

 Kiner adds: “When you define your network, think broad.
 I frequently hear people say, ‘I see a perfect job posting, but I don’t know anyone at that company.’
 Your most useful network is often one step removed, so don’t ask who you know, but who you’re connected to and who they know.
 Using your network to get an introduction is one of the best ways to apply.
 We all do it, so don’t feel bad about asking for an introduction.
 No doubt you’ll be able to pay it forward.”
 Kiner shares.